Dewey-Data/deweydatapy/README_new.md

 ```
 <img src="https://github.com/Dewey-Data/deweydatapy/assets/142400584/cfea2339-5386-4083-a4e6-7cc89a9ba284" width = "600">

 There is no partition column and minimum and maximum dates are not available.
-In that case, you can download the data without specifiying date ranges.
+In that case, you can download the data without specifiying a date range.

 ```Python
 files_df = ddp.get_file_list(apikey_, pp_sg_poipoly, print_info = True);